marcin-wosinek/blog/_posts/2013-04-13-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 * templates done on browser side

 ## Chalanges
-* more code needs better code quality
+* more logic needs better code quality

 ## jQuery is not enouth
 * jQuery is cool, but it's just DOM manipulation library